TheKevJames/puppet-homebrew/README.md

 This module can install using either homebrew or brewcask, along with a fallback mode which attempts both.

+This module supports Puppet version 3 and greater running on Ruby version 1.9 and greater.

 puppet-homebrew is available on the
 [Puppet Forge](https://forge.puppetlabs.com/thekevjames/homebrew).